An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Computational Experiments

 The data set of \cite{atkinsandIyogun1988} contains some unusual lot sizing instances; more specifically, instances for which the group as well as item fixed ordering costs become negligible in comparison to holding costs.
 In the lot-sizing literature the fixed ordering cost is commonly assumed to be greater than the holding cost \citep[see][p.
 62, Property 2]{citeulike:8526547}; moreover, the penalty cost should not be smaller than the holding cost.
-Additionally, we observe that it is meaningless when the fixed ordering cost is greater than the penalty cost since in such a case the inventory system tends to place orders in every period instead of penalising backorders.
+Additionally, the fixed ordering cost should be greater than the penalty cost, otherwise, the inventory system tends to place orders in every period instead of penalising backorders.
 To focus on meaningful lot sizing instances --- instances in which a trade off between fixed ordering and holding/penalty cost is sought --- we filter test instances of the data set of \cite{atkinsandIyogun1988} by using the following conditions: $K > b \geq h$.
 We also check the order frequency in each period and we discard instances in which orders are issued too frequently --- i.e. instance in which a replenishment is issued more than twice per time period, as it turns out that for these instances order coordination is straightforward due to negligible item fixed ordering costs: if a group order is placed, all items are ordered.
-We present computational results in Table \ref{dataset1}.
+We present the filtered computational results in Table \ref{dataset1}.

-Let $\Delta \%$ denote the percentage gap between the expected average cost of existing policies and that of the proposed $(R, S)$ policy, over the expected averaged cost of the $(R, S)$ policy.
-By definition, a positive $\Delta\%$ represents the $(R, S)$ policy outperforms existing policy.
-Note that expected average costs under $(Q, S, T)$, $Q(s, S)$, $P(s, S)$, $(Q, S)$, and $(s,c, S)_M$ policy are obtained from \cite{ozkayaetal2006}, that of $(s, c, S)_F$ policy is obtained from \cite{melchiors2002}, and that of $MP$ policy is obtained from \cite{viswanathan1997}.
+Let $\Delta \%$ denote the percentage gap between the expected average cost of existing policies and that of the proposed $(R, S)$ policy, over the expected average cost of the $(R, S)$ policy.
+By definition, a positive $\Delta\%$ represents the $(R, S)$ policy outperforms existing policies.
+Note that expected average costs under $(Q, S, T)$, $Q(s, S)$, $P(s, S)$, $(Q, S)$, and $(s,c, S)_M$ policies are obtained from \cite{ozkayaetal2006}, that of $(s, c, S)_F$ policy is obtained from \cite{melchiors2002}, and that of $MP$ policy is obtained from \cite{viswanathan1997}.